 Sounder Seahawks game day trains will run Sunday

-Popular event service will run for Seahawks vs Redskins game
+Popular event service will operate for Seahawks vs Philadelphia Eagles

-Seattle Seahawks fans can save on travel time, parking and gas by taking Sound Transit's popular Sounder trains to the Seahawks 1:05 p.m. game this Sunday against the Washington Redskins.
+Seattle Seahawks fans can save on travel time, parking and gas by taking Sound Transit’s popular Sounder trains to the Seahawks 1:25 p.m. game this Sunday against the Philadelphia Eagles.

 Inbound trains from Snohomish County will depart Everett at 10:15 and 10:30 a.m. with stops in Mukilteo and Edmonds, arriving at King Street Station at 11:14 and 11:29 a.m.